OpenVidu/openvidu/openvidu-server/docker/openvidu-docker-compose/readme.md

 ----------------------------------------------------
 ```

+In case OpenVidu sever founds any problem, it will be shown instead of this message.

 You can press `Ctrl+C` to come back to the shell.

-Then you can open OpenVidu Dashboard to verify if videoconference is working as expected.
+If all is ok, you can open OpenVidu Dashboard to verify if videoconference is working as expected.
 The user is `OPENVIDUAPP` and the password what you have configured in `.env` file.

 If videoconference application is started, it is available in https://server/